National Farm Viability Conference

 Executive Director, The Carrot Project

-Relationships & Sector Development Coordinator, The Carrot Project
+Relationships & Sector Development Fellow, The Carrot Project